Han dynasty: Cartography, ships, and vehicles

-Although the use of the graduated scale and grid reference for maps was not thoroughly described until the published work of Pei Xiu (AD 224–271), there is evidence that in the early 2nd century, cartographer Zhang Heng was the first to use scales and grids for maps.
+Although the use of graduated scales and grid references in maps was not thoroughly described prior to the work of Pei Xiu (AD 224–271), there is evidence that their use was introduced in the early 2nd century by the cartographer Zhang Heng.

-Han dynasty Chinese sailed in a variety of ships different from those of previous eras, such as the tower ship.
+The Han sailed in various types of ships that differed from those used in previous eras, such as the tower ship.
 The junk design was developed and realized during the Han era.
-Junk ships featured a square-ended bow and stern, a flat-bottomed hull or carvel-shaped hull with no keel or sternpost, and solid transverse bulkheads in the place of structural ribs found in Western vessels.
+Junk ships featured a square-ended bow and stern, a flat-bottomed hull or carvel-shaped hull with no keel or sternpost, and solid transverse bulkheads in the place of [structural ribs found in Western vessels.
 Moreover, Han ships were the first in the world to be steered using a rudder at the stern, in contrast to the simpler steering oar used for riverine transport, allowing them to sail on the high seas.

-Although ox-carts and chariots were previously used in China, the wheelbarrow was first used in Han China in the 1st century BC.
+Although ox carts and chariots were previously used in China, the wheelbarrow was first used in Han China in the 1st century BC.
 Han artwork of horse-drawn chariots shows that the Warring-States-Era heavy wooden yoke placed around a horse's chest was replaced by the softer breast strap.
 Later, during the Northern Wei (386–534), the fully developed horse collar was invented.

 Medicine

 Han-era medical physicians believed that the human body was subject to the same forces of nature that governed the greater universe, namely the cosmological cycles of yin and yang and the five phases.
 Each organ of the body was associated with a particular phase.
-Illness was viewed as a sign that qi or "vital energy" channels leading to a certain organ had been disrupted.
+Illness was viewed as a sign that qi, or vital energy, channels leading to a certain organ had been disrupted.
 Thus, Han-era physicians prescribed medicine that was believed to counteract this imbalance.